 Medical malpractice compensation depends upon the severity of the injury and the degree of malpractice established.
 Conduct that blatantly disregards patient safety usually results in higher settlement or jury awards.
 If there is a wrongful death, family members of the victim may be compensated for their losses.
 Available compensation may include:

 - Expenses including medical bills related to the injury, ongoing treatment costs, physical therapy, in-home care, medical devices, and medications

 - Loss of wages or earning capacity present and future

 - Pain and suffering from physical and emotional trauma, loss of enjoyment of life, disfigurement, and reduced capacity

 - Punitive damages in cases where there was malicious conduct

 Contact a Bergen County Malpractice Attorney

-At The Law Offices of Jeffrey S. Hasson, P.C., our experienced medical malpractice attorneys work closely with experts, including accountants, to establish your monetary losses and obtain the compensation you deserve.
-For a free consultation to discuss the specifics of your medical malpractice case, please call us at (201) 928-0300 or contact us via our online contact form.
+At The Law Offices of Jeffrey S. Hasson, P.C., our experienced law firm works closely with experts, including accountants, to establish your monetary losses and obtain the compensation you deserve.
+Our law firm offers free consultations to discuss the specifics of your medical malpractice case, please call us at (201) 928-0300 or contact us via our online contact form.
 Our Bergen County medical malpractice lawyers have 9+ decades of combined experience serving Fort Lee, Bergen County and the entire state of New Jersey.
 Medical malpractice cases can have life altering consequences and our attorneys are on your side.